Friday, August 15, 2025

 In Instructor, Clement of Alexandria (150-213) wrote: "The Father of all is indeed one, one also is the universal Word, and the Holy Spirit is one and the same everywhere; and one is the Virgin Mother.
 I love to call her the Church."

-Tertullian (155-225), also already quoted in Part II, had this to say in On the Flesh of Christ: "God recovered His image and likeness, which the devil had seized, by a rival operation.
+Tertullian (155-225), already quoted in Part II, also had this to say in On the Flesh of Christ: "God recovered His image and likeness, which the devil had seized, by a rival operation.
 For into Eve, as yet a virgin, had crept the word which was the framer of death, equally into a virgin was to be introduced the Word of God which was the builder-up of life; that, what by that sex had gone into perdition, by that same sex might be brought back to salvation."

 At least one fresco of Mary (this one) is in the catacombs beneath Rome and is dated to between 150 and 175.